 I also believe in the story of Jesus, not merely that He was a good man, but that He represents that part of God who let Himself feel the suffering of humanity, and so can accompany us on our journey, for He understands it.
 The idea of a God who comes not in glory, but in all humbleness and vulnerability, “his strength made perfect in weakness,” is a great God story.
 Nevertheless, I don’t find myself praying to Jesus very often, but to that much more abstract and distant being, God.

 I belong to the Episcopal Church, but attend services rarely.
-My favorite is Ash Wednesday, for it reminds me of my morality, against which my modest achievements in this world, other than loving and caring for family and friends, mean little.
+My favorite is Ash Wednesday, for it reminds me of my mortality, against which my modest achievements in this world, other than loving and caring for family and friends, mean little.
 Caring for the stranger would make me a better person, and I should do that more.

 So why do I pray?